influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/administration/backup_and_restore.md

 ### Backing up the Metastore

-While a node is running, you can create a hot backup of your InfluxDB instance by running the command:
+InfluxDB's metastore contains internal information about the status of the system, including: user information, database/shard metadata, and which retention policies are enabled.
+While a node is running, you can create a backup of your instance's metastore by running the command:

 ```
 influxd backup /path/to/backup